Roibeard-Ruadhan/Meditative-Photography/README.md

 ### Testing
 I completed many online tests to check the over all performance of the website using various online tools like GTMetrix
  ![GTMetrix Performance Report](assets/readme-files/gtmetrix-speed-test.png)
-When I recieved the results I would review where I can boost performance & do a comparison test after making the required changes
+When I obtained the results I would review where I can boost performance & do a comparison test after making the required changes
 ![GTMetrix Performance Report 2](assets/readme-files/gtmetrix-speed-test.png) Comparing performance for before & after changes
 ![GTMetrix Performance Report 3](assets/readme-files/compare-performance.png)
 ![GTMetrix Performance Report 4](assets/readme-files/gtmetrix-grade.png) Constantly using dev tools on google & various other browsers to test new code.
 I also sent the deployed webpage to various people who did user testing for me & I made sure to let them know that critical responses were very welcome & appreciated.
-I made many changes after receiving excellent & often critical feedback, in the knowledge that I can not see it from the users viewpoint through the process of building it.
-I also recieved some complimentory feedback which really helped with the process of key area's I can improve further.
+I made many changes after receiving excellent & often critical feedback, in the knowledge that I can not see it from the users' viewpoint through the process of building it.
+I also received some complimentory feedback which really helped with the process of key area's I can improve further.

 ## Checking Responsiveness
 I used google inspect primaraly to inspect how each the device responded on every page.

-When sending to for user testing, I requested them to check on phone/laptop/ipad etc. I recieved a certain feedback from one person who checked on every browser where I was advised that Firefox browser in particular reacted differently to various functions.
+When sending to for user testing, I requested them to check on phone/laptop/ipad etc. I received a certain feedback from one person who checked on every browser where I was advised that Firefox browser in particular reacted differently to various functions.
 The main issue was the on the index.html Instroduction page the images instead of gradually transitioning every 6 seconds, they would slide across the the screen every 6 seconds.

 ## Unfixed Bugs